Contents

 Note:

-- The Raspberry Pi Camera v3 is currently under development on mainline Linux and libcamera, so at this stage the image may appear dark and features such as auto-focus are not yet supported.
+- The Raspberry Pi Camera v3 is currently under development on mainline Linux and libcamera, so at this stage the image may appear dark and features such as auto-focus are not yet suppor ted.
 In addition, recognition may occasionally fail.

 - The board connector has 22 pin so that you need to prepare pitch convert cable.

-- using one camera
+- Test camera

-- Display Output(Need to connect Display)
+- On-board test(Need to connect Display)

 Pi Display